harishvs/jepa/pcluster/README.md

 ## Submit your First Job
 sbatch submission_script.sbatch

+## Check status
+squeue
+when the queue is empty, your job is done.

 After sometime you should see hello-world-job_1.out the logs will be in this file

 At this point your cluster is setup

+## verify that your compute nodes are set up and configured

+`sinfo`
+show there are two queues in your cluster